igordmv/Jobsity/README.md

 The application was developed using MVVM with Clean Architecture, separated into four layers: **Data, Domain, Presentation and DI (dependency injection)**

+  ## How to run:
+  There is a jobsity.apk at root folder, just download it and install and your device.

 <img src="/CA-MVVM.png" alt="MVVM with Clean Architecture"/>

   ## Layer Date:
-  responsible for deciding which source the data should be retrieved from (the application uses the network and the SharedPreferences for the favorite list).
+  Responsible for deciding which source the data should be retrieved from (the application uses the network and the SharedPreferences for the favorite list).

   ## Domain layer:
-  contains the use cases of the application and is responsible for any future business rules to be implemented, contains the interfaces which the Data layer implements
+  Contains the use cases of the application and is responsible for any future business rules to be implemented, contains the interfaces which the Data layer implements

   ## Presentation layer:
-  responsible for how the data is presented on the mobile screen
+  Responsible for how the data is presented on the mobile screen

   ## DI layer:
-  responsible for the injection of the dependencies, using Hilt for this project.
+  Responsible for the injection of the dependencies, using Hilt for this project.

 ## Used Libraries:
   - <a href="https://github.com/mockk/mockk" target="_blank">MockK</a>